- How Drop Shipping Works

 You may assume that all fulfillment companies offer drop shipping services, but this is not true.
 In fact, third-party logistics (3PL) companies handle the storage, fulfillment, and timely delivery of your inventory.
 The emphasis here is that 3PL fulfillment companies do not take on the risk of owning the inventory.
 This is why it’s more likely you will find a drop ship partner in a manufacturer.

-Chapter 5: Is Drop Shipping the Right Business Model?
+Is Dropshipping the Right Business Model?

 When you consider starting a physical product business there are many methods to choose from.
 Depending on your desired industry, product, and budget, you will be able to limit your approach to building your company.
 Here are a few examples of the alternatives to the drop ship business model: